 One way to pair greens is to choose colours that are directly next to it on the colour wheel.
 Pair greens with a cool undertone, such as teal, with splashes of blue for a subtle contrast.

-On the other side of the colour wheel, greens can be paired with warm undertones such as yellow or reds to create a fun, vibrant feel with loads of personality.
+On the other side of the colour wheel, greens can be paired with warm undertones such as reds or a bright yellow lamp to create a fun, vibrant feel with loads of personality.

 Using Green as a Neutral

-This relaxing and cosy living room creates warmth with the use of rustic wood accents and leather paired with soft sage green walls.
+This relaxing and cosy living room creates the perfect ambiance with the cool grey wash finish of the Willow range paired with soft sage green walls.
 Green has the ability to make us feel calm and this colour is the perfect look for a welcoming space.